shirbenami/SSL-ResNet-SimCLR/README.md

       - The clustering results provided a way to evaluate how well the self-supervised learning method managed to capture the underlying structure of the data without using labeled examples.

    4.4 **KNN (k-Nearest Neighbors)**
-      -def "knn_classifier": This implementation uses the K-Nearest Neighbors (KNN) algorithm to classify images based on precomputed feature embeddings.
+      - def "knn_classifier": This implementation uses the K-Nearest Neighbors (KNN) algorithm to classify images based on precomputed feature embeddings.
 The classifier computes the similarity between test images and training images, retrieves the K nearest neighbors, and uses their labels to classify the test images.
-      -def "plot_knn_exemple": This implementation uses for Nearest Neighbor Visualization: additionally, k-Nearest Neighbors (KNN) was used to assess the similarity between the learned embeddings.
+      - def "plot_knn_exemple": This implementation uses for Nearest Neighbor Visualization: additionally, k-Nearest Neighbors (KNN) was used to assess the similarity between the learned embeddings.
 The goal was to visualize the nearest neighbors for a few random test samples.
 Using the Euclidean distance between embeddings, KNN identified the most similar images.

 ## Dataset - STL10